 The list of therapies below is neither an endorsement of their effectiveness, nor a suggestion that they should be tried.
 It is simply a list of common therapies which are available with contact details should you wish to look into them.
 What is important when starting anything is that you consult your GP or medical practitioner and that you look for a registered practioner.

-- Most of the websites listed below have a 'Find A Practitioner' search, so you can find a registered complementary therapist near you.
-Plus we have suggestions about how to find out more below.
+- Most of the websites listed have a 'Find A Practitioner' search, so you can find a registered complementary therapist near you.
+Plus we have suggestions about how to below.

-- In our Norton Street Information Centre we have factsheets about complementary therapies and different conditions, for example Parkinson's.
-Please check or A-Z of cconditions, or contact our Information and Advice Officer on 0151 298 2999.
+- At our Norton Street Information Centre we have factsheets about complementary therapies and different conditions.
+Please check here, or contact our Information and Advice Officer on 0151 298 2999.

 Disclaimer: Complementary therapies are not an alternative to your current medical treatment.
 You should talk to your doctor before starting any complementary therapy.